 Every country has its own national holiday(s).
 In the Netherlands, we have King’s Day, or in Dutch: Koningsdag.
 It is a big celebration and the whole country joins.
 If you’re an international, it’s quite an experience.
 If you also want to celebrate Koningsdag (which you should!), read this article to be prepared.

 What is Koningsdag?

 On Koningsdag, we celebrate the king’s birthday.
 It is an official holiday, so even people who’re not a fan of the royal family (or monarchy in general) are happy with it.
-It takes place on April 27 or April 26 when the 27th is on a Sunday.
-Did you think we celebrated Koningsdag on the 30th?
-Then you’re not the only one.
-Up until 2013, before Willem Alexander became the king, we celebrated his mother’s birthday (Queen’s Day or Koninginnedag), on April 30.
+It usually takes place in the end of April (on the 27th).
+But this has not always been that way, as up until 2013, before Willem Alexander became the king, we celebrated his mother’s birthday (Queen’s Day or Koninginnedag), on April 30.
 A little fun fact: her birthday was actually in January, but since the weather is better in April, she decided to keep the holiday in April, on her mother’s birthday.
 Still following?

 In the years after the change from the 30th to the 27th, a lot of tourists who wanted to celebrate this national holiday with us, came to the Netherlands on the wrong day.
 Maybe you’ll see one of them this year!
 Just look for someone who looks a little lost and is dressed in orange clothes.